RiqqiAmru/motorkawanku-be/README.md

 -   [x] delete the registration controller
 -   [x] make role admin and user (validation)
 -   [ ] make user CRUD on admin role

+    > admin can see the list of user
+    > admin can make new user (role user/ admin) with random password, then send the password to the user email (or whatsapp)
+    > admin can update the user data -> change the role, name, email, generate new password, etc
+    > admin can delete the user ->deleted user not really deleted, but only change the status to inactive, and can be seen by the admin or activated again
+    > admin cannot delete another admin (can only delete itself)

 -   [ ] make CRUD data investasi in both role (with geolocation [optional])
 -   [ ] make CRUD geolocation data for admin role
 -   [ ] user can see the data within their area, and admin can see all data